What is hyper local content marketing? A guide for multi-location retailers

 Instead – consider letting your local employees replace imagery with their own photos from the location.
 Let them give their input to the copy and let them help decide which products to push.
 Set the direction and let local personnel execute – at least once in a while.

-This is exciting, because it limits the dependency on expensive hero content, since truly authentic content can (and one could argue; should) be made with nothing more than a smartphone.
-Because that’s what 99% of private content is created with.
+This is exciting, because it limits the dependency on expensive hero content, since truly authentic content can — and arguably should — be made with nothing more than a smartphone.
+That’s what almost all everyday personal content is made with.
 Keep in mind though, that a low production level isn’t the same a being sloppy.
 You should still have high standards when it comes to delivering something of value built on true insight in your target audience.

 You should aim to always include real people, ie. your own staff or your customers in your content.
 This is simply because seeing real people evokes emotion, and emotion is one of the key drivers of interaction.
 Think micro-influencers, but even more real.

-We have seen engagement rise up to 4100% when content, pushed through local channels, includes local staff
+Post Office Social client data shows engagement rising by up to 4100% when content pushed through local channels includes local staff.

 Part of the sky-rocketing engagement growth is due to the high level of trust, this content generates.
 When customers recognize staff in photos and videos, they are more likely to comment and react to a post as the content comes across as more authentic.